Sustainability Studies (SUS)

 To synthesize sustainability studies coursework and internship experiences, students will collaboratively develop and implement a sustainability project on the Rider campus, aiming to simultaneously reduce both depletable resource use and environmental impact.
 Seminar sessions will explore the historical development of current systems and innovative thinking related to sustainability planning related to the focal issue.
 Specific topic at discretion of the instructor.
 Prerequisite(s): SUS 100, SUS 100L.

-SUS 490 Independent Research and Study 1-4 Credits
+SUS 490 Independent Study: Research and Creative Expression 1-4 Credits

 Immerses the student in applying sustainability principles in a field setting.
 Students are expected to assess the outcomes of their projects and communicate their results verbally and in writing to interested audiences.

 A supervised work/service experience in an approved organization where students gain understanding and experience with applying sustainability principles.
 Placements may be in private, public, educational, non-profit or governmental organizations.
 Students are expected to include measurement and documentation of the environmental, social, and economic impact of their work.
 A minimum of 50 hours of work is required for one credit.
 At least 150 hours are required to earn 3 credits.